Nickelodeon Movies: 2000s

 In 2002 and 2003, the studio, along with Klasky Csupo, released two films based on popular TV shows, The Wild Thornberrys Movie and Rugrats Go Wild, respectively.
 The Wild Thornberrys Movie was released on December 20, 2002, starring the show's original cast members, Lacey Chabert, Tim Curry, Jodi Carlisle, Danielle Harris, Michael "Flea" Balzary, and Tom Kane.
-This film received positive reviews and was a box office success.
-It only grossed $40.1 million domestically and $60.7 million worldwide.
+This film received positive reviews and was a moderate box office success, grossing $40.1 million domestically and $60.7 million worldwide.
 On March 23, 2003, this film was nominated for an Academy Award for Best Original Song.
 Rugrats Go Wild, a crossover of Rugrats and The Wild Thornberrys, was released on June 13, 2003.
-This film met with mixed critical reception and was a minor box office success, unlike previous Rugrats movies, only earning $39.4 million in the United States and $55.4 million worldwide.
+This film met with negative critical reception and was a minor box office success, unlike previous Rugrats movies, earning $39.4 million in the United States and $55.4 million worldwide.
 This film is also the only Rugrats film to receive a PG rating.

 On November 19, 2004, Nickelodeon released The SpongeBob SquarePants Movie, based on the popular Nickelodeon television series, SpongeBob SquarePants.
 This film received positive reviews and grossed $85.4 million in the United States and $140.2 million worldwide.
 The success of this film led to a sequel, and it was adapted into various media, including its own video game, soundtrack, books, and toy line.

-With the release of The SpongeBob SquarePants Movie, Nickelodeon Movies returned to making box-office hits.
-The studio purchased the film rights of the A Series of Unfortunate Events book series in May 2000.
+Nickelodeon Movies had purchased the film rights of the A Series of Unfortunate Events book series in May 2000.
 Paramount Pictures, owner of Nickelodeon Movies, agreed to co-finance, along with Scott Rudin.
 Various directors, including Terry Gilliam and Roman Polanski, were interested in making the film.
 One of author Daniel Handler's, Lemony Snicket's real name, favorite candidates was Guy Maddin.
 In June 2002, Barry Sonnenfeld was hired to direct.
 He was chosen because he had previously collaborated with Rudin and because of his black comedy directing style as seen in his films The Addams Family, Addams Family Values and Get Shorty.
 Sonnenfeld referred to the Unfortunate Events books as his favorite children's stories.
 The director hired Handler to write the script with the intention of making Lemony Snicket as a musical, and cast Jim Carrey as Count Olaf in September 2002.
-Sonnenfeld eventually left over budget concerns in January 2003 and director Brad Silberling took over.
-This film was released on December 17, 2004, a month after The SpongeBob SquarePants Movie was released.
-It received positive reviews and became a huge box office success, earning $118,634,549 at the United States box office and $209,073,645 worldwide.
-This film won an Academy Award for Best Makeup in 2005.
+Sonnenfeld eventually left over budget concerns in January 2003, and director Brad Silberling took over.
+This film was released on December 17, 2004, a month after The SpongeBob SquarePants Movie was released, to received positive reviews and was a moderate box office success.
+This film won the Academy Award for Best Makeup in 2005, becoming the first film from Nickelodeon Movies to win an Academy Award.